sbozich/sbozich.github.io/_tabs/about.md

 As an addition, I wrote a <a href="https://sbozich.github.io/assets/about/10Scientificarticlessummary.pdf" target="_blank">couple of scientific papers</a> as well.

-I almost enrolled the PhD studies but due to the lack of time cancelled it at the last moment.
-Here is a <a href="https://sbozich.github.io/assets/about/06LetterofRecommendationWilliamParrott.pdf" target="_blank">letter of recommendation</a> to it.
+I almost enrolled the PhD studies but due to the lack of time and pursuit of other interests cancelled it.
+Here is a <a href="https://sbozich.github.io/assets/about/06LetterofRecommendationWilliamParrott.pdf" target="_blank">letter of recommendation</a> issued to that purpose.

 ## My career
-I was a licenced <a href="https://sbozich.github.io/assets/about/11broker.pdf" target="_blank">stock broker</a>, an <a href="https://sbozich.github.io/assets/about/07BEFfund.pdf" target="_blank">investment consultant</a>, and a personal manager and recruiting specialist in Germany.
+I was a licenced <a href="https://sbozich.github.io/assets/about/11broker.pdf" target="_blank">stock broker</a>, an <a href="https://sbozich.github.io/assets/about/07BEFfund.pdf" target="_blank">investment consultant</a>, and a personal manager and recruiter specialized in Germany's labour market.

 My native language is Serbo-Croatian, and I speak good <a href="https://sbozich.github.io/assets/about/08CambridgeC1.pdf" target="_blank">English</a> and <a href="https://sbozich.github.io/assets/about/09GoetheC1.pdf" target="_blank">German</a>.